 The options seem excessive and overwhelming, but the truth is simple.
-The world is hungry for authentic leaders who can take on a number of key roles with integrity.
+The world is hungry for leaders who can take on a number of key roles with integrity and authenticity.

 Functional and healthy togetherness is no longer just ‘nice to have’.
 We know that when teams are happy, they are also effective.
 We know that ‘culture eats strategy for breakfast’.